Ford Anglia

 The Ford Anglia is a small family car that was designed and manufactured by Ford UK.
 It is related to the Ford Prefect and the later Ford Popular.
 The Anglia name was applied to various models between 1939 and 1967.
 In total, 1,594,486 Anglias were produced.
 It was replaced by the Ford Escort.

+Unique variants of the Anglia were produced by Ford Australia and by the Italian subsidiary of Ford.

 Anglia E04A (1939–1948)

 The first Ford Anglia model, the E04A, was released on 31 October 1939 as the smallest model in the UK Ford range.
 It replaced the Ford 7Y and was a facelift of that model.
 The Anglia was a simple vehicle aimed at the affordable end of the market, with few features.
 Most were painted Ford black.
 Styling was typically late-1930s, with an upright radiator.
 Standard and deluxe models were available, with the latter having better instrumentation, and on prewar models, running boards.
 Both front and rear suspensions used transverse leaf springs, and the brakes were mechanical.

 The two-door Anglia is similar to the longer, four-door, E93A Ford Prefect.
 A bulge at the back enabled a spare wheel to be removed from its vertical outside stowage on the back of the car and stowed flat on the boot floor, which usefully increased luggage space.
 Some back-seat leg room was sacrificed to the luggage space, being reduced from 43+3/4 in in the Ford 7Y to 38+1/2 in in the Anglia.
 The Anglia replaced the 7Y saloon, but the van version of the earlier model continued to be built until 1946, after which some very minor changes sufficed to rename the van the "E04C".